Britain could ask EU for Brexit delay shortly before deadline

 BRUSSELS (Reuters) - Britain could ask the European Union for a Brexit delay even after the bloc’s March 21-22 summit, a senior diplomat said, suggesting that the decisive moment for the stalled divorce deal might still be some time ahead.

-The other 27 EU member states staying on together after Brexit would need to agree unanimously to Britain’s request for any Brexit delay beyond the current leave date of March 29 at midnight (2300 GMT/7 p.m.
-ET).
+The other 27 EU member states staying on together after Brexit would need to agree unanimously to Britain’s request for any Brexit delay beyond the current leave date of March 29 at midnight (2300 GMT).

 EU diplomats told Reuters on Monday national leaders of the 27 do not necessarily need to meet physically to approve any such request - if it came from London.